Hyde Park Picture House to host screening of rare archival Palestinian film clips

 Most Read

-Taking place from 10am to 5:15pm, the day school is supported by the Leeds Palestinian Film Festival, and funded by Film Hub North, enabling reduced ticket prices for further accessibility.
+Taking place from 10am to 5:15pm, the day school is supported by the Leeds Palestinian Film Festival, and funded by Film Hub North, with reduced ticket prices for increased accessibility.

 The event concludes with an evening screening of Little Palestine, Diary of a Siege (2021) at 6pm, by Abdallah Al-Khatib.
 Little Palestine is a documentary about life in the Yarmouk refugee camp during the Syrian civil war.
 The film will contextualise the value of militant cinema traditions in the present.

-Hyde Park Picture House will also be hosting a number of screenings throughout the Leeds Palestinian Film Festival.
-This year the festival takes place from Wednesday 12th November, to Saturday 12th December, and will be hosted in venues and cinemas across Leeds.
+Hyde Park Picture House will also be hosting several screenings throughout the Leeds Palestinian Film Festival.
+This year, the festival takes place from Wednesday 12th November, to Saturday 12th December, and will be hosted in venues and cinemas across Leeds.